 The traditional M.A. program involves one year of study.
-Admission requires an honours degree in economics, or equivalent, with at least a B or 73% standing from a recognized university.
+Admission requires an honours degree in economics, or equivalent, with at least a 73% (or the Canadian equivalent) standing from a recognized university.

 In some cases, option classes can be taken from other departments (notably from the Mathematics & Statistics department or the Odette School of Business), subject to approval by the Economics Graduate director.

-This stream is intended for students who have a general degree in Economics or a degree in a discipline other than economics and who have some quantitative training (for example, mathematics, statistics, science or social science graduates who have taken some economics courses).
-This program involves a qualifying year, covering economic theory and some applications, before entry into the Program M2.
-In this second year, candidates will pursue the conventional M.A. program.
-Graduates of a three-year B.A. in Economics may also apply for this program in lieu of an honours year.
+This stream is intended for students who have a general degree in Economics or a degree in a discipline other than economics and who have some quantitative training (for example, mathematics, statistics, science or social science graduates who have taken at least intermediate level economics courses).
+This program involves one Qualifying year, covering economic theory and some applications, before entry into the M2 program.
+In the second year(the M2 year), candidates will pursue the conventional M.A. program as described above.
+Graduates of a three-year B.A. in Economics may also apply for the M1 program in lieu of an honours year in Economics.

 The Economics Graduate Committee will decide if the applicant should be offered admission to the M1 or the M2 program, based on the applicant's academic background.

-Generally speaking, applicants with a 4 year undergraduate honours degree in Economics are considered for admission to the 1 year (M2) program.
-Other applicants, if offered admission, are usually directed to the 2 year (M1) Masters program, but still must have an Economics or related academic background.
-A 3 year undergraduate degree in Economics is a general undergraduate degree, not an honours degree.
-If an applicant has not taken advanced undergraduate level micro and macroeconomics courses they would not be eligible for the 1 year Masters program but could be considered for the 2 year Masters program.
+Generally speaking, applicants with a 4 year undergraduate honours degree in Economics, or with a Masters degree in Economics from outside of Canada, are considered for admission to the 1 year (M2) Masters Candidate program.
+A 3 year undergraduate degree is a general undergraduate degree, not an honours degree.
+Other applicants, if offered admission, are usually directed to the 2 year (M1) Masters Qualifying program, but still must have an Economics or related academic background and have taken at least intermediate level Economics courses that would prepare them for the courses required in the Qualifying year on the list above.

-To be considered for admission to either the M1 or the M2 program, applicants must have completed one course each in university level calculus, linear algebra and statistics and must have a minimum overall GPA of at least B (73 %) (this is 9 out of 13 GPA at the University of Windsor).
-Note that equivalencies are computed for international students.
+To be considered for admission to either the M1 or the M2 program, applicants must have completed one course each in university level calculus, linear algebra and statistics and must have a minimum overall GPA of at least 73 % during the most recent 2 years of study.
+Grade equivalencies are computed for international students.